Marika-0/hxtf/README.md

 ##### Haxelib

-To install HxTF as a Haxelib library, run:
+To install HxTF as a Haxelib package, run:

 ```
 haxelib install hxtf